Sanskar1123/imdb-app/README.md

 ## Contributions

-Contributions are welcome!
+Contributions to the project are always welcome!
 Feel free to submit a pull request or open an issue for discussion.
 Thank you for your interest!